Doug-MacDowell/collaborate/README.md

-# Collaborate - A Question and Answer Site
+# Collaborate - Question & Answer Site

 This is a basic collaboration site built using Rails 4.0.2.